Hat Creek, How Do I Fish This

 Rocky Campground is the second campground heading north.
 It is a nice spot to fish with plenty of holding areas for fish.

-Bridge Campground, perhaps the most popular campground, is the third campground further north and is very nice with a bridge overlooking Hat Creek.
+Bridge Campground is perhaps the most popular campground and is the third campground further north.
+This campground is probably the best out of all the campgrounds and has a nice bridge that overlooks Hat Creek.

 Honn Campground is the fourth and final campground north of Hat Creek.
-It is right off the HWY and presents as less developed than the other campgrounds.
+It is right off the HWY and is less developed than the other campgrounds.

 In between upper and lower Hat Creek is Baum Lake.
 There is no overnight camping at Baum Lake however you can find plenty of campsites near the lake at Cassel Campground.